YaoYinYing/PPRCODE_Guideline/README.md

   1. Paste your FASTA sequence in the upper text area.
   2. Enter your email address.
   3. Click the Submit button.
- After the submission, the webpage will be automatically refreshed several times until the job finished.
+ After the submission, the webpage will be automatically refreshed several times until the job is finished.

 You may also click the link marked _**"Click here for a sample input sequence"**_ above the sequence area to input a demo.